-Privilege in M&A transactions
+M&A Transactions

-26. Assume that a potential buyer of a company has requested access to privileged documents.
-Can the privileged documents be shared with the potential buyer and still retain its privileged status by asking the buyer to sign a contractual undertaking?
+Where a potential buyer of a company has requested access to privileged documents related to some of the past litigation in which the target company has been involved and the selling target company does not wish to waive its privilege in the confidential material, the issue may arise as to whether the privileged documents be shared with the potential buyer and still retain their privileged status by asking the buyer to sign a contractual undertaking.

-A client can engage in a limited sharing of privileged material with another in confidential circumstances in which the other agrees to respect and to maintain the confidentiality (and, therefore, the privilege) of the shared materials.
+In general, a client can engage in a limited sharing of privileged material with another in confidential circumstances in which the other agrees to respect and to maintain the confidentiality (and, therefore, the privilege) of the shared materials.
 While there are some circumstances in which the sharing can be conducted without a loss of privilege, the courts usually require some legal or commercial justification for engaging in the sharing.
 Sharing with a potential buyer on agreed terms would almost certainly be regarded by an English court as not amounting to a loss of privilege.